DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 **Related sample**: [Grid (TreeGrid).
 Collapsed mode](https://snippet.dhtmlx.com/t4iswa2y)

-### Expanding collapsed rows on drag-n-drop (update link to config)
+### Expanding collapsed rows on drag-n-drop

 If you have collapsed rows in your Grid in the TreeGrid mode, they will expand automatically when you move the mouse pointer over them during drag-n-drop.
-To disable this functionality, set the [dragExpand](treegrid/api/treegrid_dragexpand_config.md) property to *false*:
+To disable this functionality, set the [dragExpand](grid/api/treegrid_mode/grid_dragexpand_config.md) property to *false*:

 ~~~jsx {7}
 const grid = new dhx.Grid("grid_container", {